php-dev-br/laravel-doc-pt-br/billing.md

         //
     }

 You may also determine if a user has cancelled their subscription, but are still on their "grace period" until the subscription fully expires.
 For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
-Note that the `subscribed` method still returns `true` during this time:
+Note that the `subscribed` method still returns `true` during this time.

     if ($user->subscription('main')->onGracePeriod()) {
         //